mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 There is, however, the option for a _tri-state_ or indeterminate Checkbox that supports a state known as "partially checked."

 This indeterminate state is often used to communicate the fact that only some out of a set of Checkboxes are checked.
-As such, it's usually reserved for parent Checkboxes that can control the the state of their children.
+As such, it's usually reserved for parent Checkboxes that can control the states of their children.

 The demo below shows how to implement the `indeterminate` prop on a parent Checkbox that watches for the checked state in its children.
 If only one child is checked, the parent will display the indeterminate state.